hashicorp/design-system/website/docs/components/copy/button/partials/guidelines/guidelines.md

 ![Example spacing of a control and CopyButton](/assets/components/copy/copy-button-composition-input-spacing.png)

-This ensures that other form primitives (helper text, error, etc) will span the combined with of the input control and the CopyButton.
+This ensures that other form primitives (helper text, error, etc) will span the combined width of the input control and the CopyButton.

 !!!
 Info